xayanide/rbxmoduleloader/README.md

     - `Description`: This method is called asynchronously for each module after the setup phase.
     - `Purpose`: Use this to trigger the start of the module, such as initiating processes that may involve waiting or other asynchronous tasks.

-With that in mind, `ModuleScripts` for both the Client and Server should follow the design pattern:
+With that in mind, instead of using `LocalScripts` or `Scripts`, use `ModuleScripts` for both the Client or Server that follows the design pattern:

 - The module script returns a table.